I felt trapped in a larger body that was a constant reminder of the emptiness that surrounded me.

-Then, last year, a week after Mother's Day, I finally figured out what authentic beauty was.
-On May 16th, 2011, I gave birth to and subsequently lost my daughter during my fifth month of pregnancy.
-During my pregnancy, I gleefully packed on 30 pounds, feeling plump and beautiful.
+Before I had a miscarriage, I gleefully packed on 30 pounds, feeling plump and beautiful.
 My extraordinary weight gain became a thing of humor.
 I called myself the clumsy walrus on a daily basis.
-3 Steps To Help You Heal After A Miscarriage

 My daughter Mia was a gift.
 She was the miracle that revealed to me what it truly means to have an inner grace that radiates to the people around you.
 She made me become a woman ... a beautiful woman.